Fast Identification of Transients: Applying Expectation Maximization to Neutrino Data: Example Application: IceCube Neutrino Flare from TXS 0506+056

-As a final test, we apply EM on IceCube public data at the position of TXS~0506+056 to reproduce the analysis in ref. \cite{2018Sci...361..147I, abbasi2021search} following the above procedure.
-Similar to \cite{skyllh:2023icrc}, we identify the neutrino flare at a mean time of $\hat{\mu}_{\rm{T}} = 56973 \pm 23$~(MJD) with a width of $\hat{\sigma}_{\rm{T}}= 28 ^{+56}_{-12}$~days.
+Following this procedure, we apply EM on IceCube public data at the position of TXS~0506+056 to reproduce the analysis in refs.~\cite{2018Sci...361..147I, abbasi2021search, alert_followup_paper}.
+Similar to ref. \cite{skyllh:2023icrc}, we identify the neutrino flare at a mean time of $\hat{\mu}_{\rm{T}} = 56973 \pm 23$~(MJD) with a width of $\hat{\sigma}_{\rm{T}}= 28 ^{+56}_{-12}$~days.
 The best-fit parameter of the mean number of neutrinos is $\hat{n}_{\rm{S}} = 7 ^{+6}_{-5}$ and for the spectral index we get $\hat{\gamma} = 2.2^{+0.5}_{-0.4}$.
-The results are compatible with published IceCube results in \cite{2018Sci...361..147I, abbasi2021search, alert_followup_paper} (see Figure \ref{fig:txs_flare_sob}), using more precise energy pdfs based on unpublished Monte Carlo data \cite{skyllh:2023icrc}.
-This leads to different signal weights for the public data analysis compared to the internal IceCube analyses and influences the flare's best-fit parameters.
+The results are compatible with published IceCube results in refs. \cite{2018Sci...361..147I, abbasi2021search, alert_followup_paper} (see Fig.~\ref{fig:txs_flare_sob}), which use more precise energy pdfs based on unpublished Monte Carlo data \cite{skyllh:2023icrc}.
+This leads to different signal weights for the public data analysis than in the internal IceCube analyses and influences the flare's best-fit parameters.